tridesclous/tridesclous/doc/overview.rst

      change feature method, change clustering algorithm and of course merge and split clusters.
      This part is crucial and must be performed to clean clusters.
   3. "Peel spikes" this is the real spike sorting.
 It is a template matching approach that substracts spikes for signals as long as some spike matches the catalogue.
+This part is can be run offline as fast as possible or online (*soft* real time) if fast enought.
   4. Check the final result with a dedicated user interface.
 No manual action is required here.